 Learn how to configure identity namespaces to use with Adobe Experience Platform Web SDK.

-The Adobe Experience Platform Identity Service sets a common visitor ID across all Adobe solutions in order to power Experience Cloud capabilities such as audience-sharing between solutions.
+The Adobe Experience Cloud Identity Service sets a common visitor ID (the ECID) across SDK-based Adobe applications to power Experience Cloud capabilities such as audience-sharing between applications.
 You can also send your own customer IDs to the Service to enable cross-device targeting and integrations with other systems, such as your Customer Relationship Management (CRM) system.

 At the end of this lesson, you will be able to: